davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/florida/Flag_of_Florida.svg.md

 borders:
   - Flag_of_Alabama.svg (Wikimedia Commons)
   - Flag_of_the_State_of_Georgia.svg (Wikimedia Commons)
-counterclockwise on the gulf: Flag_of_Alabama.svg (Wikimedia Commons) flag of:
+counterclockwise on the Gulf of Mexico: Flag_of_Alabama.svg (Wikimedia Commons) flag of:
   - Florida
   - saltire